LiberPH/Machine_learning_A-Z_Udemy/Machine_learning_A-Z_Udemy/README.md

 You only need to set the directory (setwd) and read the data with read.csv (no pain here).
 I don't know why you don't need to separate the matrix of features (dependent) from the independent variable vector.

+## Missing data O.o

+Options:
+1. Remove the lines with missing data (DANGEROUS, this could contain crucial information).
+2. Replace missing data with the mean of the column where the missing data appears (in python a library does it for you).